September 18, 2020

 Spectrometer Pt 2 - Driving

 First things first, we need to figure out how to drive and read the spectrometer.
 There are two key diagrams to consult - the suggested application and the timing diagram.
 The application diagram shows several key signals, some of which the meaning isn’t clear at first.
 After reading through the rest of datasheet, you can generally make out the following pins: Video - the spectrometer is like a 2d camera - it is an image sensor in a line after all.
-Read more
+Video represents the actual output, as an analog signal, of the sensor.
+Gain - an input, to select the gain CLK - A clock input ST - A start trigger EOS - an end of line/scan indicator - when this signal changes, you reached the end of the sensor Now, the timing diagram: Read more

 May 9, 2016